JulianneCai/simple-pairs-trading/README.md

-# Pairs Trading with ARIMA
+# Pairs Trading using ARIMA and XGBoost

 Please see the Jupyter notebook to see how to use the code.